elves/elvish/website/ref/language.md

 | `[` and `]`   | Enclosing list literals, map literals or function signature |
 | `{` and `}`   | Enclosing lambda literals or brace expressions              |

-The following characters are metacharacters under certain conditions:
+The following characters are parsed as metacharacters under certain conditions:

 -   `~` is a metacharacter if it appears at the beginning of a compound expression, in which case it is subject to